-Jeffery Lococo was appointed Secretary of the Company on January 27, 2011 and has been a Director of the Company since May 2006.
-Mr. Lococo is President of Lococo Company LLC, an industry leading consulting firm in the amusement and resort industry segment.
-Mr. Lococo began his career with the Marriott Corporation theme park division, and progressed through middle management to General Manager level in 1990 with Funtime.
+Jeffery Lococo has served as a Director of the Company since May 2006 and was appointed Secretary of the Company in January 2011.
+Mr. Lococo is President of Lococo Company LLC, an industry-leading consulting firm in the amusement and resort industry segment.
+Mr. Lococo began his career with the Marriott Corporation theme park division and progressed through middle management to General Manager level in 1990 with Funtime.
 From 1994 to 2000, Mr. Lococo held various executive vice president level positions with Six Flags Inc. Mr. Lococo joined Great Wolf Resorts Inc. in March of 2000 as General Manager of Great Wolf Lodge Sandusky, Ohio, and in 2005, was promoted to Corporate Vice President of Resort Operations for all Great Wolf Lodge Resorts.
 Mr. Lococo has over 35 years of experience in the theme/water park, entertainment and hospitality industry.